 On December 16, 2013, the Company completed a \$10.0 million private placement transaction with eight accredited investors (the "Buyers").
 Pursuant to the securities purchase agreement, dated as of December 16, 2013 (the "December 2013 Securities Purchase Agreement"), the Company sold convertible and nonconvertible 9% senior notes and warrants to purchase shares of its common stock totaling \$10.0 million dollars.
 The Company completed the financings in two concurrent tranches.
 The first tranche consisted of \$6.0 million in convertible senior notes due December 15, 2018.
-During the first two years, the conversion even will only be available for conversion upon the completion of a secondary offering of common stock in excess of \$20 million at a conversion rate of the lesser of 95% of the secondary offering's per share price or \$5.50.
-After two years, holders of the convertible notes can convert at their discretion at a conversion rate of the lesser of 90% of the market price of the Company's stock or \$5.50.
-The maximum number of shares of stock issuable upon conversion of the convertible notes is 1,417,079 shares.
+During the first two years, the convertible notes will only be available for conversion upon the completion of a secondary offering of common stock in excess of \$20 million at a conversion rate of the lesser of 95% of the secondary offering's per share price or \$5.50.
+After two years, holders of the convertible notes can convert at their discretion at a conversion rate of the convertible notes is 1,417,079 shares.